parthsujalshah/Arrest-Predictor/README.md

 ![sc6](https://github.com/parthsujalshah/Employee-Turnover/blob/main/images/Screenshot_116.png) -->

 ### INTRODUCTION
-The purpose of this application is to predict on the basis of the given circumstances, wether a criminal of a particular crime will be arrested or not.
-This information can be useful for the police since it can get the idea of how strong force will be required.
+Arresting of criminals not only depend upon the criminal, but also depend upon other factors which influence the allotments of the police force.
+This application helps the police department by predicting wether the criminal will be arrested or not, based on the previous experience, considering certain circumstances.

 ### FLOW CHART OF METHODOLOGY
 <!-- ![Methodology](https://github.com/parthsujalshah/Employee-Turnover/blob/main/images/methodology.jpg) -->